jvintorres/Data_Visualization_Project/README.md

 ## Project Overview - Visualization for a Superficial Trend Analysis

 Campylobacteriosis is a enteric infection of public health interest (e.g. for food-borne illness prevention).
-This project centered on creating concise Python code for heatmatps of the rates and corresponding confidence intervals.
+The exploratory analysis of this dataset centered on creating concise Python code for heatmatps of the incidence rates and corresponding confidence intervals.
 These heatmaps may reveal superficial trends and disparities across county groups.
 This code can be replicated for another exploratory data analyses of this kind.

 ---